 Under the constitution of NCTE, every spring each Section (Elementary, Middle Level, Secondary, College) elects members of its own Section Steering Committee and members of the Section Nominating Committee.
-The following nominations were made by a nominating committee elected by the section membership in spring 2017.

 The College Section Nominating Committee this year consists of Alexandria Lockett, Spelman College, Atlanta, Georgia, chair; Collin Craig, St. John’s University, New York, New York; and Patricia Edwards, Michigan State University, East Lansing, Michigan.
-Names on the ballot are presented in random order.
-The biographical information concerning the nominee’s experience and service to NCTE was supplied by the individual nominee.

 Section Committee members elect a chair who represents section concerns on the NCTE Executive Committee.
 Through correspondence and meetings once or twice a year, the members identify and explore issues of section concern.
 Often the Section Committee will suggest new programs or revisions of present Council programs that may benefit section members.
 The Committee helps plan section conferences and portions of the NCTE Annual Convention that will be of interest to section members.

 Instructor, department of English, Virginia Tech; chair, CWPA Digital WPA Committee.

 Formerly: Innovation in General Education scholar, Virginia Tech; online publications developer, NCTE; director, instructional services, Daedalus.